spdk/spdk/doc/bdev.md

 }
 ~~~

-## delete_bdev {#bdev_ug_delete_bdev}

-To remove previously created bdev user can use `delete_bdev` RPC command.
-Bdev can be deleted at any time and this will be fully handled by any upper
-layers.
-As an argument user should provide bdev name.

 # NVMe bdev {#bdev_config_nvme}

 There are two ways to create block device based on NVMe device in SPDK.
 First